Sunburned eyelids can occur if been outside for extended periods of time where the skin has been exposed.

 - Moisturize the eyes if the individual sustained sunburned eyelids.
 Use artificial tears free from preservatives for a cooling effect.

-- Avoid using contact lenses until the sunburn has settled
+- Lastly, avoid using contact lenses until the sunburn has settled

 The individual should remain indoors for a few days to avoid exposure to UV light and promote better recovery.
 Even if the eyes are itchy, the individual should not rub them.